department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-conversation-guide.md

 ## Fourth Task (if time): Remove

 Let's say that your step-child has moved out on their own.
-- Click the area of the prototype to remove them from your benefits.
+How would you go about removing them from your benefits?

 OR

 Let's say your child graduated college and is no longer eligible for your benefits.
-- Click the area of the prototype to remove your child from your benefits.
+What would you do to remove them?

 ## Post-Task Interview
 - Would you prefer to complete multiple tasks at the same time?
 Or individually?